PUBLIC NOTICE - Lane closure on LaSalle Causeway

-KINGSTON, ON, June 29, 2022 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists of a lane closure on the LaSalle Causeway for maintenance work during the following periods:
+KINGSTON, ON, June 29, 2022 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists of a lane closure on the LaSalle Causeway for repair work during the following period:

-During these periods, 1 lane will be closed and 1 lane will remain open for alternating traffic.
+During this period, the westbound lane will be closed and the eastbound lane will remain open for traffic.
 There will be 2 flagpersons on site to direct traffic.
 Motorists should expect short delays.

 PSPC encourages users to exercise caution when travelling on the bridge and thanks them for their patience.